theoanalyse/AdvancedStatsProject/README.md

 - model_fitting.Rmd: R program to search for compatible distributions, fit them and verify the suitability of the best model

-- monte_carlo.R: R implementation of **Monte Carlo** simulations showing the evolution of the Mean-Squared error of Maximum-Likelihood esitmators
+- monte_carlo.R: R implementation of **Monte Carlo** simulations showing the evolution of the Mean-Squared error of Maximum-Likelihood estimators

 - newton_method.E: R implementation of **Newton-Raphson**'s numerical method